FAQs for volunteers

 Your personal information will be kept in the form of an anonymous record that cannot be traced to you personally.
 You will not then be contacted about any further studies that use Join Dementia Research.
 If you have participated in a research study, or have given your details separately to a research team, you may still receive their communications.

 When a volunteer/user account is deleted from the Join Dementia Research website, this account and all the information recorded in it (e.g. personal data, healthcare data, and comments) is permanently removed from the database.
 This means that no registered clinician or researcher user accessing Join Dementia Research can see your information.
 You will no longer be able to access your account and will not be contacted or matched to research studies.

 Despite the deletion of a user account, an audit log retains a record of your previous web history and the information you provided.
-This will be kept for twelve months, and is kept for investigatory purposes only (i.e. if Join Dementia Research receives a complaint or there is a report of suspected suspicious practice).
+This will be kept for up to 38 months, and is kept for investigatory purposes only (i.e. if Join Dementia Research receives a complaint or there is a report of suspected suspicious practice).
 This is to ensure that we can trace back all changes made to any account.
 Access to the audit log is restricted to the Join Dementia Research Register Manager.
 A record of all investigations is maintained.
 Information in the audit log cannot be used or restored to create another account.
 Where a volunteer participates in a study, their information will be held by that study team, and will be kept in accordance with the relevant legislation.

 Please visit our policies and procedures for a copy of the full Data Destruction Policy.

 For general questions or comments, please visit the contact us page.
 Your suggestions about how we can improve this resource for you are always welcome!